qossmic/deptrac/docs/formatters.md

 Deptrac has support for different output formatters with various options.

-You can get a list of available formatters by running,
+You can get a list of available formatters by running

 ```bash
 php deptrac.php analyse --help